Towards understanding CG and GMRES through examples: The CG Method

 \subsection{Preconditioned CG and the condition number}

 \phantom{}

-\emph{Setup:} We define the matrix $A$ to be of the form \eqref{eq:diagmatrix} with $N=40$, $\lambda_1=10^{-3}$, $\lambda_N=100$, and $\rho=0.1$.
-The $2$-norm condition number of $A$ is thus $10^5$, and eigenvalues accumulate at the lower end of the spectrum.
-Let the preconditioner $P$ be the diagonal matrix such that $P^{-1}A$ is a diagonal matrix with eigenvalues equally spaced between $\lambda_1 = 10$ and $\lambda_N = 100$.
-Thus the preconditioned coefficient matrix has $2$-norm condition number $10$, a significant reduction from that of $A$.
+\emph{Setup:} We perform two experiments.
+First, we define the matrix $A$ to be of the form \eqref{eq:diagmatrix} with $N=40$, $\lambda_1=10^{-3}$, $\lambda_N=100$, and $\rho=0.1$.
+Thus, the eigenvalues accumulate at the lower end of the spectrum of $A$, and we have